ChangLiu23UIC/LASTE/data/README.md

 `BY` in a filename is the legacy name for the non-photobleached control (`NPB`).
 `1-27-PB-pos-1` and `5-22-BY-neg-2` do not exist — those runs were not acquired.

-Everything in the repository reads this folder: `src/oe_analysis.py`, both UMAP scripts, and `notebooks/deg_analysis.ipynb`.
+Every OE script reads this folder: `src/oe_analysis.py` and both UMAP scripts.
 It yields 1,343 gene symbols across the 17 runs.

 ### The other search, deliberately not included